WIHT: Jam'n 99.5 (1999–2001)

 WGAY switched from the still ratings successful format permanently by the late 1990s, although not because its listeners were too few, but because demographically, they were getting too old and therefore less desirable for radio advertisers.
-At 2:00 p.m. on April 13, 1999, "Evergreen" by Barbra Streisand was faded out with a liner touting a change, bringing the end to WGAY.
-After three days of simulcasting sister stations WTJM in New York City, KCMG in Los Angeles, and WUBT in Chicago, the station changed to an urban oldies format at 3:00 p.m. on April 16, known as WJMO-FM ("Jam'n 99.5").
+At 2 pm on April 13, 1999, "Evergreen" by Barbra Streisand was faded out with a liner touting a change, bringing the end to WGAY.
+After three days of simulcasting sister stations WTJM in New York City, KCMG in Los Angeles, and WUBT in Chicago, the station changed to an rhythmic oldies format at 3 pm on April 16, known as WJMO-FM ("Jam'n 99.5").
 At the time, they were co-owned with AM station WJMO in Cleveland, Ohio.
 The format lasted for almost two years.
-However, with ratings on the decline due to the arguable burnout factor of the music, combined with competition from WBIG-FM (which at the time played an oldies format; they now play a classic rock format), Clear Channel Communications (now iHeartMedia) (who acquired the station in 2000 due to a merger with AMFM Media and had dropped the format in other markets due to similar factors) decided to take the station in a different direction.
+However, with ratings on the decline due to the arguable burnout factor of the music, combined with competition from WBIG-FM (which at the time played an oldies format; they now play a classic rock format), Clear Channel Communications (now iHeartMedia), (who acquired the station in 2000, due to a merger with AMFM Media and had dropped the format in other markets due to similar factors) decided to take the station in a different direction.
 Unlike other stations that dropped the format, however, WJMO gave its listeners the weekend to say goodbye.

 Hot 99.5 (2001–present)

-"Jam'n" signed off at 7:00 a.m. on April 2, 2001; the last song played on "Jam'n" was "Last Dance" by Donna Summer.
-That was followed by a "Survivor Radio 99.5" stunt before the current CHR format debuted as "Hot 99.5" at 5:00 p.m. on April 6.
+"Jam'n" signed off at 7 am on April 2, 2001; the last song played on "Jam'n" was "Last Dance" by Donna Summer.
+That was followed by a "Survivor Radio 99.5" stunt before the current contemporary hit radio format debuted as "Hot 99-5" at 5 pm on April 6.
 The first song on "Hot" was "Survivor" by Destiny's Child.
-With the change of format came a change in call sign to the current WIHT on April 18, 2001.
+With the change of format came a change in call sign to the current WIHT on April 18.